 We also offer a part-time law degree study option, which offers more flexibility: attend lectures one evening a week and graduate with a law degree in just four years.

 Featured Law courses

 “I found the staff in both the Law School and Buckingham as a whole to be nothing but supportive and encouraging of my goals.
 The accelerated degree program gave me an advantage over graduates from other universities and allowed me to complete both an LLB and LLM within 3 years.
 Buckingham also provided me with many opportunities for work experience with senior practitioners and judges.
 I was also given the opportunity to provide consumer advice in the Law Clinic.
 This practical hands on experience is not present in most universities and gave me an edge over other candidates in job interviews.”

 Pursue a career as a lawyer or adapt to roles in a wide range of sectors, including non-government organisations (NGOs) and the public sector.
 A law degree will develop your abstract and critical thinking and practical problem solving, all of which are key skills for not only lawyers, but managers, consultants, politicians, journalists, financiers, international aid workers, and more.

 Within the first five years of their career, graduates earn an average of around £31,000.*

 *Legal Cheek 2019

-Our programmes offer a range of placement opportunities, from the Street Legal Scheme, connecting you with local law firms and chambers to intern at, to opportunities with the Citizens Advice Law Clinic and legal workshops.
-These schemes offer an excellent insight into the traditional legal workplace and a starting point in which to explore alternative careers in areas such as governance, banking and finance.
+Our law programmes offer a range of placement opportunities, including the Street Legal Scheme, which connects you with local law firms and chambers for internships and other legal workshops.
+These schemes offer an excellent insight into the legal workplace and are an excellent starting point for exploring alternative careers in areas such as governance, banking and finance.